fire1ce/3os.org/docs/infrastructure/proxmox/windows-vm-configuration.md

 ### OS

 Choose the iso file image for Windows 10 or 11.
-Change `Type` to `Microsoft Windows` and `Version` to your's windwos version.
+Change `Type` to `Microsoft Windows` and `Version` to your's windows version.

 ![vm-os][vm-os-img]